Dekryptor/emulator-1/README.md

 Emulator Structure
 ------------------

-The source files are under *src/* and are under the package *com.manulaiko.balckeye*.
+The source files are under *src/* and are under the package *com.manulaiko.blackeye*.
 The main class is *com.manulaiko.blackeye.launcher.Main* and sets everything for starting the servers.

 Libraries Used
 --------------